I want a goat.

 5. It’s a natural antacid.

-Prairie View A&M did a study that found goat milk to be more effective at balancing the pH level in the digestive system than antacids.
+Prairie View A&M published a study in the Journal of Dairy Science that found goat milk to be more effective at balancing the pH level in the digestive system than antacids.
 Goat milk is also recommended to be consumed regularly to treat stomach ulcers.

 6. It’s very similar to mother’s milk.